p-goetz/flow-tactics/manuscript/11_core-concepts-of-flow.md

 It emphasizes not just doing work, but ensuring the work performed creates tangible customer and business outcomes.
 Achieving optimal Flow means minimizing friction, interruptions, and unnecessary complexity while promoting speed, predictability, and sustainability in delivering software.

-To better understand the foundational ideas behind Flow, let’s take a look at the foundational works.
+To better understand the ideas behind Flow, let’s take a look at the foundational works.
 "The Principles of Product Development Flow: Second Generation Lean Product Development" by Donald G. Reinertsen systematically introduces the concept of Flow, specifically within the context of product and software development.
 The book highlights that efficient Flow is essential for rapidly delivering valuable products and features, emphasizing speed, responsiveness, and adaptability to achieve superior outcomes.